TheTerror-coder/ft_transcendance/README.md

 # ft_transcendance

-# This reposotory specially the Readme is being in edited and so is not finished yet.
+# This reposotory specially the Readme is being edited and so is not finished yet.

 Overview